robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 It is also possible to directly re-use a previous output file as template (i.e. template and output file have the same file name):

 ~~~
-pandoc -S -s --columns=10 --reference-docx=outfile.docx --csl=apa.csl --filter pandoc-citeproc -o outfile.docx agile-editing-pandoc.md
+pandoc -S -s --columns=10 --reference-docx= pandoc-manuscript.docx --csl=apa.csl --filter pandoc-citeproc -o pandoc-manuscript.docx agile-editing-pandoc.md
 ~~~

 In this way, the template can be incrementally adjusted to the desired document formatting.
 The final document may be employed later as Pandoc template for other manuscripts with the same specifications.
 In this case, running Pandoc the first time with the template, the contents of the new manuscript would be filled into the provided DOCX template.
-A page with DOCX manuscript formatting of this article is shown in **Fig. xx**.
+A page with DOCX manuscript formatting of this article is shown in **Fig. 8**.

 ![Editing a pandoc generated DOCX in Office 365](fig-DOCX-document-in-O365.png)<br>
-**Figure xx.** Editing a pandoc generated DOCX in Office 365.
+**Figure 8.** Editing a pandoc generated DOCX in Office 365.

 The same proceedure can be applied for an ODT formatted document.